SMS marketing has emerged as a popular advertising technique due to the widespread adoption of smartphones and text messaging.

 - “Click here,” another straightforward CTA that goes perfect with a hyperlink to your online store.

-- “Show this text,” which is intended for businesses with bricks and mortar stores.
+- “Show discount code,” intended for businesses with brick-and-mortar stores.
 You’re asking the customer to visit the store, show an employee the text, and then get a discount.

 Always Ask for Permission

 Have you ever received a text from a stranger?
 It’s creepy, right?
 Don’t be that stranger.